ad-si/shaven/README.md

 - Templates normally tend to get more complicated with the number of variables as they need to get escaped in some way.
 	With Shaven it's exactly the opposite.
-As variables are native to Shaven the templates get simpler with a increasing number of variables.
+As variables are native to Shaven the templates get simpler with an increasing number of variables.
 - Shaven templates can be easily build with every major programming language and their existing JSON/YAML tools.